-Alumni Association Scholarship: A scholarship awarded over four years to an incoming first-year student in the undergraduate school who is the son or daughter of an alumnus/alumna of Fairfield University.
+Alumni Association Scholarship: A need-based scholarship with a preference for the son or daughter of an alumnus/alumna of Fairfield University.

-Alumni Multicultural Scholarship: A fund established with the proceeds from the annual Alumni Association Awards Dinner to meet the needs of minority students who are enrolled at Fairfield University and require financial assistance.
+Alumni Multicultural Scholarship: A fund established with the proceeds from the annual Alumni Association Awards Dinner to help meet financial needs of minority students.